ObiAU/SentiAITrader/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under an [ARR License](LICENSE) (All Rights Reserved).
 You may not use the obfuscated core logic for commercial purposes without express permission.

 ---